wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     Compare: 1958 No 21 s 7B; 1976 No 151 s 5

-    Section 44 heading: substituted, on 1 November 1992, by [section 22][160] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 44 heading: substituted, on 1 November 1992, by [section 22][161] of the Arms Amendment Act 1992 (1992 No 95).

-    Section 44(1): substituted, on 1 November 1992, by [section 22(1)][160] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 44(1): substituted, on 1 November 1992, by [section 22(1)][161] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 44(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 44(2): substituted, on 1 November 1992, by [section 22(1)][160] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 44(2): substituted, on 1 November 1992, by [section 22(1)][161] of the Arms Amendment Act 1992 (1992 No 95).

-    Regulation 44(4): amended, on 1 November 1992, by [section 22(2)][160] of the Arms Amendment Act 1992 (1992 No 95).
+    Regulation 44(4): amended, on 1 November 1992, by [section 22(2)][161] of the Arms Amendment Act 1992 (1992 No 95).

 ##### 45 Carrying or possession of firearms, airguns, pistols, restricted weapons, or explosives, except for lawful, proper, and sufficient purpose

-*   (1) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 4 years or to a fine not exceeding $5,000 or to both who, except for some lawful, proper, and sufficient purpose,---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 4 years or to a fine not exceeding $5,000 or to both who, except for some lawful, proper, and sufficient purpose,---

     *   (a) carries; or